wellyshen/react-cool-inview/README.md

     // For performance perspective, use the largest tolerable value as much as possible
     delay: 100,
     onEnter: ({ entry, observe, unobserve }) => {
-      // Triggered when the target enters the viewport and it's visible },
+      // Triggered when the target is visible and enters the viewport },
     onLeave: ({ entry, observe, unobserve }) => {
-      // Triggered when the target leaves the viewport },
+      // Triggered when the target is visible and leaves the viewport },
   });